pokt-foundation/portal-db/README.md

 ## Driver

-Contains the Driver interface which defines all the methods used to interact with the DB.
+Contains the follow interfaces:
+- Driver: contains all Read & Write methods.
+- Reader: contains only Read methods and the Notification channel.
+- Write: contains only Write methods.

 ## Postgres Driver

-Used to interact with the Postgres database; provides a struct that satisfies the Driver interface.
+- Provides a struct that satisfies the Driver interface.
+- Typesafe Go code is generated from SQL schema by SQLC.
+- Current Postgres version is `14.3`

 ## Types

-Contains the structs and the associated methods used across the Portal backend Go repos.
+- Contains all database structs and their associated methods which are used across the Portal backend Go repos.

 # Development